austinbrian/austinbrian.github.io/_posts/2017-04-03-ncaa_overfitting.md

 Crushed it.

 We got them all right!
 We are 100% accurate.
 This is the best model of all time.
-So we confidently deploy it to predict the winners of the Final Four.
+So we confidently deploy it to predict the winners of the Elite Eight who will move on to the Final Four.

 Factor | Factor Description | Team Picked